‘Mirrors’ | Contemporary Dance, Video Art, Music Recount “Italia, Culture, Africa”

 Partnership with the local dance companies

-Destino Dance company will presenet their show premiere Dunya.
-Choreographed by Junaid Jamal and Enkuselase Demeke, blends contemporary dance and traditional Ethiopian dance.
+Destino Dance company will present its show premiere Dunya.
+Choreographed by Junaid Jamal and Enkuselase Demeke, it blends contemporary dance and traditional Ethiopian dance.

 All the dancers and students will participate to a workshop led by choreographer Irene Russolillo.

-The tour will culminate in a documentary that will be shot by Attoh to premiere in Italy in Autumn 2019.
+The tour will culminate in a documentary that will be directed by Jeffrey Alex Attoh to premiere in Italy in Autumn 2019.

-Mirrors is created and produced by GRIOT and the cultural association LIT in partnership with and with the support of the Italian Ministry of Foreign Affairs and the International Cooperation and the Italian Cultural Institutes of Addis Ababa (Ethiopia), Pretoria (South Africa) and Dakar (Senegal) for the 2019 “Italia, Culture, Africa” (Italy, Cultures, Africa) integrated programme promoted by the Italian Ministry of Foreign Affairs.
+Mirrors is developed and produced by GRIOT and the cultural association LIT in partnership with and with the support of the Italian Ministry of Foreign Affairs and the International Cooperation and the Italian Cultural Institutes of Addis Ababa (Ethiopia), Pretoria (South Africa) and Dakar (Senegal) for the 2019 “Italia, Culture, Africa” (Italy, Cultures, Africa) integrated promotion programme, promoted by the Italian Ministry of Foreign Affairs.